Ages 6 through 12 (1st-6th grade)

 Freedom also means responsibility.
 The children have daily requirements, and assigned work must be completed on a timely basis.
 Classroom and special subject groundrules set clear expectations for behavior.
 Graduates transitioning into area high schools are well prepared, both academically and socially, for the demands of traditional programs.

 The emphasis on caring for others that begins in the toddler program becomes more formalized at the elementary level.
 Students participate in internal and external service projects that include working with younger students, managing the school’s recycling program, and partnering with outside charities.
-Upper elementary classes explore the principles of economics through the Crunch Cart, a business that offers lunchtime snacks and milk.
-The after-school athletic program for upper elementary students includes soccer, volleyball, and basketball teams.

 The Montessori classroom fosters the development of self-confidence and positive social values.
 And, as the children move from the concrete materials of the preschool years into the abstract concepts and community responsibilities of elementary and Middle School, they continue to develop imagination, reasoning power, and organizational skills.
 They will carry all of these qualities into adolescence, and later into adulthood, become responsible, contributing members of society.